-- he shall fail to comply with the requirements of this Constitution; OR - he shall no longer subscribe to and accept the Objects or Statement of Faith and Practices contained in this Constitution; OR the Church Council may by unanimous resolution terminate the membership of such a Member or suspend the membership of that Member for a period not exceeding 12 months, provided that the Church Council must not resolve to terminate or suspend the membership of any Member without first giving such Member the opportunity to be heard in his own defence and where the Church Council considers it desirable to do so without first exercising its powers pursuant to clause 0 of this Constitution.
+- he shall fail to comply with the requirements of this Constitution; OR - he shall no longer subscribe to and accept the Objects or Statement of Faith and Practices contained in this Constitution; OR - he shall in the opinion of that Church Council be guilty of conduct which is injurious or prejudicial to that Church, to the Association, to any District Branch, or to any other Member Church.

+the Church Council may by unanimous resolution terminate the membership of such a Member or suspend the membership of that Member for a period not exceeding 12 months, provided that the Church Council must not resolve to terminate or suspend the membership of any Member without first giving such Member the opportunity to be heard in his own defence and where the Church Council considers it desirable to do so without first exercising its powers pursuant to clause 4 of this Constitution.